 American pale ales range from deep golden to copper in color.
 The style is characterized by fruity, floral and citrus-like American-variety hop character producing medium to medium-high hop bitterness, flavor, and aroma.
-Note that the "traditional" style of this beer has its origins with certain floral, fruity and citrus-like American hop varietals.
-One or more of these hop characters is the perceived end, but may be a result of the skillful use of hops of other national origins.
+Note that the "traditional" style of this beer has its origins with certain floral, fruity, citrus-like, piney, resinous, or sulfur-like American hop varietals.
+One or more of these hop characters is the perceived end, but the perceived hop characters may be a result of the skillful use of hops of other national origins.
 American pale ales have medium body and low to medium maltiness.
 Low caramel character is allowable.
 Fruity-ester flavor and aroma should be moderate to strong.
 Diacetyl should be absent or present at very low levels.
 Chill haze is allowable at cold temperatures.

-Original Gravity (°Plato) 1.044-1.050 (11-12.5 °Plato) • Apparent Extract/Final Gravity (°Plato) 1.008-1.014 (2-3.5 °Plato) • Alcohol by Weight (Volume) 3.5-4.3% (4.5-5.6%) • Bitterness (IBU) 30-42 • Color SRM (EBC) 6-14 (12-28 EBC)
+Original Gravity (°Plato) 1.044-1.050 (11-12.5 °Plato) ◆ Apparent Extract/Final Gravity (°Plato) 1.008-1.014 (2-3.5 °Plato) ◆ Alcohol by Weight (Volume) 3.5-4.3% (4.5-5.6%) ◆ Bitterness (IBU) 30-42 ◆ Color SRM (EBC) 6-14 (12-28 EBC)